kuesa/todo/README.md

 ## todo
-Simple scheduling and task creation, made in electron, and android studio.
+Simple scheduling and task creation.

-Currently building for Windows and Android(coming soon).
+Currently building for Windows and Android.